wiesu/Calculator/README.md

 # Calculator

 This is a simple calculator web application built using HTML and CSS.
-The design is a clone of my phone's calculator
+The design is inspired by my phone's calculator

 ## Features